py32-rs/py32-data/README.md

 - Configure the additional registers for peripherals like USART and I2C on the PY32F072, which has more registers compared to version 1 (F030).

-- Set up configurations for cut-down variants such as PY32F003, PY32F002A, and PY32F040.
+- Set up configurations for cut-down variants such as PY32F003, PY32F002A, PY32F040.

-- Extend USB `FRAMENUM` and `OUTCOUNT` Fields to 11 bits.

 ## Contirbute